 Modify clause 5.2.5 as follows:

+An implementation may require the transmission of the same data to a group of devices based on criteria such as geographic location (district, block, floor…), device type (actuators, sensors…), etc. These devices are organized into static and administratively defined multicast groups assigned with a short address.
+The set of short addresses ranging from 0xff00 to 0xfffd is reserved for multicast groups.
+Multicast groups may be dynamic if required by the implementer.
+In this case, the dynamic management of the groups is out of the scope of this document.

 The multicast route establishment is achieved through the transmission of RA IEs.
 A device belonging to one or more multicast groups sets the Multicast Subscription Present field to 1 and includes the corresponding multicast address(es) in the Multicast Subscription field in its RA IE during the DS route establishment procedure.
 The Multicast Subscription field of the RA IE is described in 6.2.6.9.
 If a device receives a RA IE with the Multicast Subscription Present field set to 1, the multicast address(es) therein is treated as a unicast address and is recorded in the list of reachable destinations of the neighbor which the RA IE was received from.
 If the L2R mesh tree is working in non storing mode, multicast routing is not handled by the L2R sublayer.
-Multicast routing is described in 5.4.2.

 If a device belongs to a multicast group and if multicast routing is handled by the L2R sublayer, the next higher layer informs the L2R sublayer with a L2R-MULTICAST-SUBSCRIPTION.request primitive.
 Upon reception of the primitive, the L2R sublayer includes the multicast address(es) in its RA IEs.
 After the transmission of the RA IE with the multicast subscription information, the L2R sublayer notifies the next higher layer with a L2R-MULTICAST-SUBSCRIPTION.confirm primitive.
 This procedure is illustrated in Figure 15.
 The L2R-MULTICAST-SUBSCRIPTION.request and L2R-MULTICAST-SUBSCRIPTION.confirm primitives are described in 7.1.2.1 and 7.1.2.2 respectively.
 If a device has left a multicast group, the next higher layer informs the L2R sublayer with the L2R-MULTICAST-SUBSCRIPTION.request with the corresponding multicast address omitted.

-The short adresses 0xff00 ~ 0xfffd are reserved for multicast addresses.
-The multicast group subscription procedure and the multicast short address assignment are out of the scope of this document.
+Multicast routing is handled by the L2R sublayer if the L2R Multicast field in the L2R-D IE is set to 1.
+Multicast routing should be addressed by the L2R sublayer only if the L2R mesh tree uses short addresses.
+Otherwise, multicast frames are treated as broadcast frames by the L2R sublayer and are filtered by higher layers.
+Multicast routing is described in 5.4.2.